labdave/kube_api/README.md

 ## Loading the Configurations
 A configuration file is required for calling the APIs.
 There are two ways for loading configurations:
-1. Set the "KUBE_CONFIG" environment variable to the path of the configuration file.
+1. Set the "KUBERNETES_CONFIG" environment variable to the path of the configuration file.
 The configurations will be loaded automatically.
 2. Explicitly call `config.load_configuration(config_file_path)`.

 ## Handling Exceptions